PhD in Nursing

 About the PhD Program

 - Online PhD Program Option: PhD coursework may be accessed online through the Online PhD program option by learning over the World Wide Web using the Canvas learning management system.
 This option also requires a 5 Day On Campus visit (held the first week of the summer semester on the Columbia campus) the first summer of enrollment and 4 Day On Campus Intensives every April until coursework is completed (see PhD On Campus Dates).
 Because the program is online, students are responsible for obtaining the required technology for successful participation in synchronous online courses (see Technology Requirements).
 Additionally, students are responsible for all the costs associated with travel and housing for the On Campus Intensives;

 - International Residential PhD Option: Through the International Residential PhD option, international students attend the MU campus hybrid classes in Columbia, Missouri.
 The International Residential PhD student attends the hybrid classes in person, while the Online student cohort participates virtually via videoconferencing software.
 International Residential PhD students may also enroll in traditional residential course offerings through the MU Sinclair School of Nursing and the rest of the MU campus.
 Students in the International Residential PhD option must enroll in 4 credits during their first summer and maintain full-time status by enrolling in 9 credits each fall and spring term thereafter.
 Of the 9 credits each term, at least 6 credits must be either traditional face-to-face or hybrid coursework in order to qualify for and retain the F-1 or J-1 student visa status.
 The remaining 3 credits each term may be taken 100% on-line.

 - Foundational Core - Minimum of 26-38 credit hours (theory analysis and development, statistics and measurement, qualitative and quantitative methods courses)

-- Individualized Specialty Area - Minimum of 6-12 credit hours of interdisciplinary collateral coursework (coursework taken outside the School of Nursing that helps to support the dissertation research topic), faculty mentored research practicum experiences, specialty area applied sciences including education or leadership courses, and dissertation research.
+- Individualized Specialty Area - Minimum of 27-39 credit hours of of research focus seminars, interdisciplinary collateral coursework (coursework taken outside the School of Nursing that helps to support the dissertation research topic), faculty mentored research practicum experiences, specialty area applied sciences including education or leadership courses, and dissertation research.

 Sample Plan of Study